j-hannes/snap-tutorial/chapter1.md

 personally found it quite important to know right at the beginning if the new technology is usable easily.

-[SMALL SECTION ABOUT DEPLOYMENT] - dedicated server / CGI?
+*Todo: Write small section about deployment.
+Use of dedicated server is necessary.
+Maybe CGI is an option?*

 Now let's really start